Günter Glende: Life

 Meanwhile, in 1960 it became known that Günter Glende had become one of the 111 members of the party Central Committee.
 This placed him at the heart of the party's – and therefore of the country's – centralised power structure.
 The absence of source information on his contributions to central committee deliberations suggests that he was a quietly loyal member, and never part of the leader's inner circle.
 The unbroken succession of conventional honours that he received over the years tell their own story.
 Between 1962 and 1989 Günter Glende chaired the Central Committee's Audit Commission for Party Organisation ("Revisionskommission der Parteiorganisation") which presumably monitored party officials for signs of political unreliability.
 East Germany was famously a closely monitored society, and even Central Committee members were not spared the unstinting surveillance of the Stasi.
 It is noteworthy, however, that when the Stasi files were accessed by researchers after German reunification, it was found that although surveillance files for Glende existed, and the security services were clearly aware in considerable detail of the "personal advantages" that he amassed from his public office, the Stasi boss Erich Mielke never took any actions against Glende.
 The historian Rüdiger Bergien in his 2017 study of "The [East German] Party General Staff" between 1946 and 1989, writes of a certain "Beißhemmung" the MfS had when it came to members of the "party general staff": they indeed still collected a lot of surveillance material on the individuals in question, but they did not use it politically.

 In his capacity as head of the party Central Committee's "Abteilung Verwaltung der Wirtschaftsbetriebe" Günter Glende was one of a handful of senior party officials who was able to exercise significant influence over the assets and financing of the SED.
-Others with similar levels of control were the wily head of the secret Department for Commercial Coordination (currency smuggling) inside the Minister for Foreign Trade, Alexander Schalck-Golodkowski, the Head of Party Finance and Business, Heinz Wildenhain, the Head of Planning and Finance, Günter Ehrensperger and Julius "Johnny" Cebulla, the top man at the Central Committee's Transport Department.
+Others with similar levels of control were the wily head of the secret Department for Commercial Coordination (currency smuggling) inside the Minister for Foreign Trade, Alexander Schalck-Golodkowski, the Head of the Department for Financial Management and Party Businesses, Heinz Wildenhain, the Head of Planning and Finance Department, Günter Ehrensperger and Julius "Johnny" Cebulla, the top man at the Central Committee's Trafficking Department.